kevinberonilla/jquery-cheat-code/README.md

     });
 });
 ```
-###### code
-A string of key codes without spaces representing your cheat code (default value is the Konami code sans Start button)
+*code:* A string of key codes without spaces representing your cheat code (default value is the Konami code sans Start button)
-###### time
-The amount of time in milliseconds allowed between sequential key presses before the input is reset
+*time:* The amount of time in milliseconds allowed between sequential key presses before the input is reset
-###### callback
-The function that fires when the cheat code is successfully executed (can be a pre-defined function within scope)
+*callback:* The function that fires when the cheat code is successfully executed (can be a pre-defined function within scope)

 ---

 #### Useful Tools
 You can use <a href="https://css-tricks.com/snippets/javascript/javascript-keycodes/">this page</a> to help you determine the key codes for your code string.